Kong/kongponents/docs/components/select.md

 ### loading

 Pass `true` to display loader instead of items in the dropdown.
-KSelect's `item` prop is reactive to changes by design, so that should you need to perform async item fetching/filtering you can execute that logic on host app's side and pass items back to KSelect.
-The example below utilizes the [`@query-change` event](#query-change) to simulate async items fetching behind the scenes.
+KSelect's `item` prop is reactive to changes by design, so that should you need to perform async item fetching/filtering you can execute that logic within the host app and pass items back to KSelect.

+The example below utilizes the [`@query-change` event](#query-change) to simulate async item fetching behind the scenes.

 <div class="spacing-container">
   <span>Selected service: {{ asyncItemsModel || 'none' }}</span>